liiv & Lineage

 Lineage has helped us grow plants with the traits we’re looking for.
 By planting seeds, growing plants, and selecting those with solid structure and a resistance to pests – we can grow with confidence.
 When we look to lineage, we can identify what new strains will be similar to an existing favourite that we know, trust and already love.

 Our growers can actually pick and choose the traits they are looking for in a new strain and use lineage to come up with the right formula.
 By understanding the lineage of a plant, you are understanding the cannabis’ genetic history.
 With this information, our growers can determine strain outcome, but can also make healthy decisions for their plants.
-From an agronomic perspective, lineage is important when considering how well a plant will grow in certain environments, their resistance to dangerous pests and diseases, if they naturally yield well, how big their bud and canopy can grow and finally the stability and consistency for plant generations to come.
+From an agronomic perspective, lineage is important when considering how well a plant will grow in certain environments, their resistance to dangerous pests and diseases, if they naturally yield well, how big their bud and canopy can grow and finally the stability for plant generations to come.

 Let’s explore one example.

 Yin & Yang is a combination of Harlequin and Jack the Ripper.
 This means that these two strains inform what traits Yin & Yang will have.
 For example, without the Harlequin lineage, our Yin & Yang wouldn’t have the CBD to balance it.
 Both parents are sativa-dominant, which subsequently means that Yin & Yang will grow long and tall with a wide reach.